enoquetembe/ignite-lab-design-system/README.md

 <div>
 <br>

-This project is a design system for a project built in Rocketseat Igninte Lab with Reactjs and Figma.
-This design system was built from figma to code i.e, first the design of the project was made in figma and then the project was built with reactjs
+This project is a design system for a project built in Rocketseat Igninte Lab with React and Figma.
+This design system was built from Figma to code i.e, first the design of the project was made in Figma, then the project was built with React and the front-end was documented with Storybook.

 ## What is a design system?